pbastowski/todo-ng2now/README.md

 # todo-ng2now

-ToDo app coded using the [Angular2-now](https://github.com/pbastowski/angular2-now) library and with [angular-meteor](http://angular-meteor.com/).
+ToDo app coded using the [Angular2-now](https://github.com/pbastowski/angular2-now) library and with AngularJS 1.3 and [angular-meteor](http://angular-meteor.com/).

 Click here for the [demo](http://todo-ng2now.meteor.com/).

 ## Comparing angular2-now and Aurelia

-After readin [Porting an Angular 2.0 App to Aurelia](http://blog.durandal.io/2015/05/20/porting-an-angular-2-0-app-to-aurelia/) I was inspired to do a side by side comparison of **angular2-now** and **Aurelia**.
+After reading [Porting an Angular 2.0 App to Aurelia](http://blog.durandal.io/2015/05/20/porting-an-angular-2-0-app-to-aurelia/) I was inspired to do a side by side comparison of **angular2-now** and **Aurelia**.
 I wanted to see just how much more code, if any, I would be forced to write with AngularJS 1.3, angular2-now and angular-meteor.

 *Notice:* For comparison, I have copied the Aurelia code samples from the abovementioned blog.